 But on our way, we then discovered we had free use of the sauna room and pool downstairs.
 So Explorason decided on the quickest dinner I have ever seen him consume, in order for him to come back on this stunning night for a swim in the heated indoor pool.

-I ended up sitting in the really comfortable chairs by the pool, acting as adjudicator for a swimming competition.
-Kids need undivided attention a times, where they feel they win and are special.
+I ended up sitting in the really comfortable chairs by the pool, acting as an adjudicator for a swimming competition.
+Kids need undivided attention at times, to make them feel confident and special.
 This proved to be that time he needed and I was happy to just have some time really relaxing in this beautiful environment.

 Before I knew it, 9:00 p.m. had rolled around and it was time to head upstairs.
 It had been a really long day, but Explorason was so pleased with himself.